Welcome to today's edition of the Rush 24-7 podcast.

 The idea that we should be able to fight two ground wars at a time is excessive and unnecessary.

-So we're cutting the defense budget, major, all of this predictable, by the way.
+Major, all of this predictable, by the way.

 There is a plan afoot by virtue of these recess appointments.

-But the the bottom line is in terms of perception, the perception is going to be on the part of people that Obama is forgiving their mortgages.
+Now it's a little bit more complicated, but the bottom line is in terms of perception, the perception is going to be on the part of people that Obama is forgiving their mortgages.

-The perception and the way it's going to be reported, this is not really what's going to happen, but the way it's going to be reported, and the way people are going to be made to feel is that Obama is fixing their mortgage.
+The perception and the way it's going to be reported, this is not really what's going to happen, but the way it's going to be reported and the way people are going to be made to feel is that Obama is fixing their mortgage.

 He's fixing the fact that their house is underwater.